The Gambia: Missing Rhayader holidaymaker Michael Costain dies

-Gambia holidaymaker dies after going missing
+Holidaymaker dies after going missing in Africa

 - Published